- ¼ cup vegetable oil, for shallow frying

 Add oil to a wok and bring to 180°C. Shallow fry the fish, in two batches, for 3-4 minutes or until crisp and golden.
 Remove from oil and drain, reserving 2 tablespoons of the oil.

 Heat the reserved oil in a wok.
-Add the lemongrass, finger root, garlic and galangal.
+Add the lemongrass, ginger root, garlic and galangal.
 Cook for 2 minutes or until aromatic.
 Add the onion and stir-fry for 2-3 minutes.

 Return the fish to the wok.
-Add the kaffir lime leaves, red chillies and green peppercorns.
+Add the makrut lime leaves, red chillies and green peppercorns.
 Season with the sugar, fish sauce and oyster sauce.

 Stir-fry for a further 3 minutes.
 Squeeze with lime juice and transfer to a serving plate.